Tunisian Islamist leader Ghannouchi detained amid tensions | Politics

 Tunisian Islamist leader Ghannouchi detained amid tensions

-Ennahdha announced on Twitter that Ghannouchi had been taken from his home after a police search and said it condemns this very dangerous development.
-His lawyer Nejib Chebbi told The Associated Press that Ghannouchi was detained.The reason for the detention was not made public.
+Influential Tunisian Islamist leader Rached Ghannouchi was detained Monday after a police search, according to his lawyer, in a move denounced by his supporters as a stepped-up effort by the president to quash Tunisias opposition.The move against the 81-year-old former parliament speaker comes amid growing social tensions and deepening economic troubles in Tunisia, the birthplace of the Arab Spring pro-democracy movement more than a decade ago.Ghannouchi, head of the Ennahdha party, is the most prominent critic of Tunisian President Kais Saied.

-Influential Tunisian Islamist leader Rached Ghannouchi was detained Monday after a police search, according to his lawyer.
+Influential Tunisian Islamist leader Rached Ghannouchi was detained Monday after a police search, according to his lawyer, in a move denounced by his supporters as a stepped-up effort by the president to quash Tunisia's opposition.

 The move against the 81-year-old former parliament speaker comes amid growing social tensions and deepening economic troubles in Tunisia, the birthplace of the Arab Spring pro-democracy movement more than a decade ago.

 Ghannouchi, head of the Ennahdha party, is the most prominent critic of Tunisian President Kais Saied.
-Ennahdha announced on Twitter that Ghannouchi had been taken from his home after a police search and said it ''condemns this very dangerous development.''
-His lawyer Nejib Chebbi told The Associated Press that Ghannouchi was detained.
+While he has been detained for questioning in the past and released, his supporters described Monday's action as a more serious step.
+Police entered his house for a lengthy search and brought him to the El Aouina jail in the east of the capital, his lawyer Nejib Chebbi told The Associated Press.

+Ennahdha called for his release, saying in a statement that it it ''condemns this very dangerous development.''
+Tunisia's official TAP news agency reported that he was detained on a warrant by counterterrorism prosecutors as part of an investigation into recent "provocative" comments.
+It did not elaborate.

-The reason for the detention was not made public.
-Tunisian media reported that Ghannouchi was to be questioned over a video circulating online in which he purportedly warns of civil war.
+Other Tunisian media reported that Ghannouchi was to be questioned over a video circulating online in which he purportedly says that the president's perceived efforts to ''eradicate'' Islamist opposition threaten to unleash civil war.

-Ghannouchi has been detained in the past for questioning on suspicion of money laundering and terrorism financing through a charity.
+Ghannouchi has been detained before for questioning on suspicion of money laundering and terrorism financing through a charity.
 He has denied wrongdoing and his party says the accusations are politically driven.

+His daughter Yusra said her father had cooperated with police during past detentions, and lamented that the president "ordered a raid on his house and his arrest after sundown during the most holy night of Ramadan."
+Islamist lawyer Ines Harrath questioned why he wasn't summoned for questioning during normal working hours.
+"We are no longer living in a state of law,'' she said. ''The current situation cannot last forever.''
 Saied shut down the Ennahdha-led parliament in 2021 and has since moved to consolidate power amid growing public disillusionment with Tunisia's democracy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)